Track B · HSC

 - 1

-Before cleaning anything, a technician must understand the air path.
+Every job in this trade begins with the air path, because the air path is what you are actually cleaning.
 In a typical forced-air system, return air is pulled through the return grille and filter into the air handler.
-Inside, the blower (a squirrel-cage centrifugal fan driven by a PSC or ECM motor) pushes that air across the evaporator coil, where refrigerant absorbs heat and moisture condenses.
-Conditioned air then travels through the supply plenum and ductwork to the rooms.
+Inside, the blower — a squirrel-cage centrifugal wheel driven by a PSC or ECM motor — pushes that air across the evaporator coil, where refrigerant absorbs heat and, during cooling, moisture condenses out of the airstream into the drain pan below.
+The conditioned air then travels through the supply plenum and ductwork to the rooms, and the cycle repeats — hundreds of thousands of cubic feet of the building's air every day, all of it crossing the same few square feet of components.

 - 2